Arxcis/adventofcode2020/README.md

 You can run the tests directly on your host system by doing:
 ```
 make test.example           // Expect example tests to succeed
-make test.day01             // Expect to succeed testing only day-01 solutions
+make test.day01             // Expect to succeed, testing only day-01 solutions
-make test.all               // Expect days to succeed, some to fail
+make test.all               // Expect some days to succeed, some to fail
 ```